qusers/Q6/documentation/manuals/qmaintenanceguide.md

 make mpi COMP=gcc
 ```

-###Linux - Scientific Linux 6.5 (tintin) AMD
+###Linux - Scientific Linux 6.7 (tintin) AMD

 At tintin both gcc and intel fotran compilers are available.
 The architecture of the computer nodes is of the AMD family.
 Each node has two Opteron 6220 cpu's having 8 nodes each.

-To compile at tintin using gcc use these recipe:
+To compile at tintin using gcc use this recipe:
 ```bash

 unset SSH_ASKPASS